Linares, Jaén: Transport

 The city is well connected to the rest of Spain.
-The Autovia de Andalucía (A-4), NIV Madrid-Cádiz, is located 12 km to the west at Bailén.
-The (A-32) highway, NIV Linares-Albacete, also traverses through the city.
+The A-4 highway, NIV Madrid-Cádiz, is located 12 km to the west at Bailén.
+The A-32 highway, also traverses through the city.

 There is a railroad station at Linares-Baeza, with lines connecting Madrid and Cádiz, and Madrid-Granada-Almería.
 The railroad has also a cargo deck.

-Near to Linares is the ancient town of Castulo, which dates to antiquity and earned much of its revenue from the lead mines located there.
-It was at Castulo that Carthaginian general Hannibal married the local Iberian princess Himilce on the eve of the Second Punic War.